sachans/Flappy-Pong/README.md

 # A-realtime-game-Flappy-Pong
-This is a Basic Game of a ball which is written in pure javascript
+This is a Basic Game of a ball which is written in pure javascript.